-Complete Project Application Form to Provide Updated Information
+Complete Project DRAFT Project Application Form to Provide Updated Information

-The Corpus Christi MPO staff is proposing to use the DRAFT project Application Form (see Attachment 5) for the submittal of projects for consideration and prioritization for funding categories 2, 4 and 7.
-The Application Form was developed to enable the project sponsors to present their updated project details for review by the TAC, TPC, other partner agencies and the general public.
-The DRAFT Application Form may also be considered for use for possible other federal funding sources such as those identified in the recently approved Infrastructure Investment and Jobs Act (IIJA)/Bipartisan Infrastructure Law (BIL).
+The Corpus Christi MPO staff is proposing to use a single Project Application Form (to be refined, it is currently available in DRAFT form as Attachment 5) for the submittal of projects for consideration and prioritization for funding categories 2, 4 and 7.
+The DRAFT Project Application Form will enable the project sponsors to present their updated project details for review by the TAC, TPC, other partner agencies and the general public.
+The future Project Application Form will also be considered for use for possible other federal funding sources such as those identified in the recently approved Infrastructure Investment and Jobs Act (IIJA)/Bipartisan Infrastructure Law (BIL).
+Additionally, the TAC requested an example of a Project Application Form from another MPO in Texas.
+Attachment 6 provides the example form the AAMPO TIP Application Form completion process.
+Please review this example and come to the TAC with your comments to assist us in developing a Project Application Form(s) for TIP Projects.